Finiteness properties of Subgroups of Houghton Groups of full Hirsch length: Subgroups of full Hirsch length

 Now, for sufficiently large $j$, $y_j$ lies on the third ray, since $y_0$ is in the support of $h_3$ and therefore lies in an infinite orbit of $\langle h_3 \rangle$ - and also recalling that $t_1(h_3)<0$ and $t_3(h_3) > 0$.
 In particular, for sufficiently large $j$, $y_j \not\in \supp(h_2)$.
 However, $y_j \in \mathcal{O} \cap \supp(h_3)$ for all $j$.
 Therefore there is a greatest integer $j$ such that $y_j \in \mathcal{O} \cap \supp(h_2) \cap \supp(h_3)$, whereas $y_{j+1} \in \mathcal{O} \cap \supp(h_3) \setminus \supp(h_2)$.
 Let $z = y_j$.
 Then

 Therefore $h_2h_3h_2^{-1}h_3^{-1}$ acts non-trivially on the orbit $\mathcal{O}$ for an arbitrary infinite orbit, as required. \end{proof}

-We now show that, up to abstract commensurability, we can assume $G$ has only infinite orbits. \begin{lemma} With $n\in \{2, 3, \ldots\}$ and $G\le H_n$ of full Hirsch length acting on the ray system, $\Ra_n$, we get the following: \begin{enumerate} \item The set $F$, of finite orbits of $G$, is finite. \item $K:=\stab_G(F)$ has finite index in $G$ and each of its orbits are either infinite or a singleton. \item The $K$ above is isomorphic to some $L\le H_n$ so that the orbits of $L$ are all infinite and partition $\Ra_n$ and $L$ has full Hirsch length. \end{enumerate}
+We now show that, up to abstract commensurability, we can assume $G$ has only infinite orbits.
+Recall the standard notations that $G_p:=\stab_G(p)$ and $A\le_f B$ denotes that $A$ has finite index in $B$. \begin{lemma} With $n\in \{2, 3, \ldots\}$ and $G\le H_n$ of full Hirsch length acting on the ray system, $\Ra_n$, we get the following: \begin{enumerate} \item The set $F$, obtained by taking the union of the finite orbits of $G$, is finite. \item $K:=\stab_G(F)$ has finite index in $G$ and each of its orbits are either infinite or a singleton. \item The $K$ above is isomorphic to some $L\le H_n$ so that the orbits of $L$ are all infinite and $L$ has full Hirsch length. \end{enumerate}

 In particular, $G$ is abstractly commensurable to a subgroup $L$ of $G$ of full Hirsch length and so that every $L$-orbit on $\Ra_n$ is infinite. \end{lemma}

 \begin{proof} Part (i) follows from Lemma~\ref{4.4}.
 For (ii), $K$ is the kernel of the restriction map from $G$ to $\Sym(F)$ and hence has finite index.